chris1111/My-Simple-OC-Themes/README.md

 </details>

-### All themes available on ZIP file here ➤ [Resource ZIP](https://github.com/chris1111/My-Simple-theme-for-OpenCore/find/master)
+### All themes available here ➤ [Themes With Background](https://github.com/chris1111/My-Simple-OC-Themes/tree/master/Resources-0.6.6)

 ### All Themes is also available in the HTML page ➤ [Slide Show](https://com-chris1111.github.io/OC-Themes.html)
 - Mousse over the images then scrool and clic to the theme of your choice for downloading the Resource.